OSGConnect/connectbook/FsurfRemote/ListAndGetOutputs.md

      Subject    Workflow             Submit time          Cores           Status
      MRN_3       97                   10:00 01-19-2016     2               COMPLETED

-Run the command below to get the output of the completed workflow by referring its id:
+Run the command below to get the output of the completed workflow by using its ID:

      $ ./fsurf --user myuser --password mypassword output --id 97